Quantum Algorithm for Testing Graph Completeness: Discrete-Time Quantum Walks

 and measuring the position $\ket{x}$, implies $x \in M$ if the graph is complete.
 In other words: $\mathcal{G}$ is complete $\Rightarrow P^*_M(t^*_{\text{max}},n)\approx1 \Rightarrow x \in M$.
 Since if $A\Rightarrow B$ is true, then $\neg B \Rightarrow \neg A$ is also true, we can infer the following, based on the measurement of the walker position after the quantum walk evolution:

-\begin{itemize}[noitemsep,topsep=2pt] \item Not finding a marked node $\Rightarrow$ the graph is incomplete. \end{itemize} However, it's important to note that: \begin{itemize}[noitemsep,topsep=2pt] \item Finding a marked node $\nRightarrow$ the graph is complete, \end{itemize} since the probability of locating the walker on a marked node is not strictly zero, even if the graph is incomplete.
+\begin{itemize} \item Not finding a marked node $\Rightarrow$ the graph is incomplete. \end{itemize} However, it's important to note that: \begin{itemize} \item Finding a marked node $\nRightarrow$ the graph is complete, \end{itemize} since the probability of locating the walker on a marked node is not strictly zero, even if the graph is incomplete.
 These observations will be instrumental in section \ref{sub_III_A} for constructing the core of the completeness testing algorithm.